Table of Contents

-The University of British Columbia has not one but two campuses – one in Okanagan and another in Vancouver, Canada.
-The main campus, which is in Vancouver, is spread across 400 acres of land and is home to a concert hall, a working farm, and an Olympic ice hockey avenue.
-Not only that, but the university also has world-class science labs, a performing arts center, and a center for interactive research and sustainability.
+The University of British Columbia, often recognized for its notable University of British Columbia ranking, boasts two remarkable campuses – one in Okanagan and the primary one in Vancouver, Canada.
+The Vancouver campus, sprawling over 400 acres, houses features like a concert hall, a working farm, and an Olympic ice hockey avenue.
+Beyond these, the university, reflecting its impressive University of British Columbia ranking, also offers world-class science labs, a performing arts center, and a state-of-the-art center for interactive research and sustainability.

 UBC is home to more than 50 student-led clubs and organizations, 540 resident spaces, and 2 junior hockey teams.
 So, wherever you come from, you will find something to do at the university.

 And if you get bored at the campus, the city of Prince George has over 30 provincial parks and 3 different ski mountains.
 Wouldn’t it be cool to learn aviation, archeology, or skiing!?
 Wow.

 How can I apply to the University of British Columbia?